* Safe-haven currencies soft on economic recovery hopes

 “The euro will keep rallying and move towards $1.20,” Peter Chatwell, head of rates at Mizuho Bank, said, adding that the ECB had “dramatically” supported the euro by reducing tail risk.

-The ECB raised its emergency bond purchase scheme to 1.35 trillion euros and extended it to mid-2021.
+The ECB increased its emergency bond purchase scheme to 1.35 trillion euros and extended it to mid-2021.

 “The rotation out of U.S. dollar generally continued unabated overnight,” said Jeffrey Halley, an analyst at OANDA.